Remove characters from right

 Remove the last nth characters using VBA

-Delete the last nth characters from the right using an add-in
+Delete the last n characters from right using VBA

 Use the DataXL Productivity Suite for Excel and follow the steps below:

 1. Locate the DataXL tab on the ribbon.
-Select the cell which contains the text.
+Select the cell that contains the text.

 2. Click on the Text Tools icon.
 A new window will appear.
 Select the second tab, Delete.